-Under the Competition Act, it is prohibited to conclude agreements between companies and to engage in harmonised behaviour.
-This does not include agreements that come into being for companies that are not independent of each other, are of very small size or where the agreement has been exempted from the prohibition by Government Decree.
+Under the Competition Act, it is prohibited to conclude agreements between companies and to engage in concerted practices.
+This does not include agreements concluded between companies that are not at arm's length, are of very small size or where the agreement has been exempted from the prohibition by Government Decree.

 Abuse of dominant position

 - Exploitative abuse: This affects buyers directly, for instance as a result of using unjustifiably high prices.